cia-rana/just-fitting-twitter-icon/README.md

 # Just Fitting Twitter Icon

 ## Description

-The icons in Twitter will be better by using this:)
+The icons in Twitter will be better by using this chrome extension:)

 ## Usage